TimerErTim/downlomatic/CONTRIBUTING.md

 Consult this blog post [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) if you are not sure how to write good commit messages.
 This may sound trivial, but is quite important and requires some knowledge.
-There is only one further guideline other than the ones mentioned in that blog post: To reference anything GitHub related ( issues, PRs, etc) to not use their GitHub IDs, but a link/URL.
+There is only one further guideline other than the ones mentioned in that blog post: To reference anything GitHub related ( issues, PRs, etc) do not use their GitHub IDs, but a link/URL.
 However, you may want to prefix unfinished or work in progress commits with "**WIP:** " to indicate their state of completion.
 This is useful if you have to switch devices but want to save and synchronize your work.
 Just amend the following WIP commits.
 The final and complete commit should also be amended, but remove the "WIP: " prefix from the